isa-ulisboa/msc-gis/exercises/msc-gis-ex06_crs_ArcGIS.md

     3.1.
 As origin layer choose `Europe4CaptETRS89LAEA`.

     3.2.
-As destination layer select the same laye
+As destination layer select the same layer

     3.3.
 Give the name CaptDistMatr to the output class